HyperAgents/hmas/CONTRIBUTING.md

 ## Justifications of ontological choices

 (Question : put this section into comments or in rdfs:comment ?? keep this file generic as a general methodology to contribute on HyperAgent)

+[CL: I think this section will be removed !
+The rdfs:seeAlso, dct:source will be used to make references to issues.]

 ### Issue name X OR explanation of using a certain class e.g. "Hostable/NotHostable" ?
 (I'm going to give an example of the structuration of this section through an example)